 Myths by their very nature are false assumptions.
 These assumptions lead to a vicious cycle as follows –

-Programmers think that integration testing will catch all errors and do not unit test.
-Once units are integrated, very simple errors which could have very easily found and fixed in unit tested take very long time to be traced and fixed.
+Programmers think that Integration Testing will catch all errors and do not execute the unit test.
+Once units are integrated, very simple errors which could have very easily found and fixed in unit tested take a very long time to be traced and fixed.

 - Developers looking to learn what functionality is provided by a unit and how to use it can look at the unit tests to gain a basic understanding of the unit API.

 - Unit testing allows the programmer to refactor code at a later date, and make sure the module still works correctly (i.e. Regression testing).
 The procedure is to write test cases for all functions and methods so that whenever a change causes a fault, it can be quickly identified and fixed.

 - Due to the modular nature of the unit testing, we can test parts of the project without waiting for others to be completed.

 - Unit testing can’t be expected to catch every error in a program.
 It is not possible to evaluate all execution paths even in the most trivial programs

 - Unit testing by its very nature focuses on a unit of code.
 Hence it can’t catch integration errors or broad system level errors.